Daniel-Ze/Leaf-disc-scoring/scripts/README.md

   - class1 = background
   - class2 = leaf_disc
   - class3 = leaf_disc_with_pathogen

+**Note:** This is just a suggestion.
+You can use different amounts of images for your training.

+## 4. Create the folder structure

 As you might recall we have to train two CNNs, one for background vs. leaf disc and one for leaf disc with and without pathogen.
 Therefoore we have to generate a third folder in our combined folder:
 ```